-Networks that can participate in Open Bidding
+Networks that can participate in bidding

-Networks that don’t participate in Open Bidding
+Networks that don’t participate in bidding

-When you see that an ad source is not responding with bids for your inventory, this is a possible indicator of many different issues with serving.
+When you find that an ad source is not responding with bids for your inventory, this is a possible indicator of many different issues with serving.
 It could be that the request lacks the signals acquired via the most current version of the ad source’s client SDK (which must be installed on your app).
 It can also be that you haven’t installed the latest version of the GMA SDK.
 Or, it could be due to other reasons that are ad source and configuration specific.

 Check that you are using the latest versions of the ad source’s SDK and the GMA SDK.
 The Mediation Test Suite can help verify this.
 An ad source may not bid due to its setup and decisioning, so Google support often does not have insight and may not be able to help troubleshoot these issues.